 Another great benefit of eating grass is that it acts as a natural laxative to help your cat’s digestive system.
 All that licking and grooming can cause hairballs to form in their stomachs, causing discomfort and constipation, and grass can help move everything along.
 A cat may also use grass to self-medicate if they’ve swallowed something inedible like feathers or bones as it often causes vomiting after consumption.

 If your cat is fond of grazing on garden grass, you should avoid using any chemical products to fertilise your lawn.
 There are also some fairly common plants that could poison your pets, so it’s a good idea to check if your garden contains any of those listed.
-If your cat appears to be eating excessive amounts of grass then you should take them to your veterinarian immediately as this could be a sign of a more serious, underlying digestive issue.
+If your cat appears to be eating excessive amounts then you should take them to your veterinarian immediately as this could be a sign of a more serious, underlying digestive issue.

 Fri Mar 1 2019